-Good gluten free bread is the holy grail of gluten free cooking.
+Good Gluten Free Sandwich Bread is the holy grail of gluten free cooking.
 Unfortunately, it is rarely available outside of my own kitchen.
 Now there are a lot of foods that I miss on a gluten free diet, but it is just plain torture to watch my friends eat a submarine sandwich at lunch and know that I can’t join in.
 Since I subscribe to the belief that all foods can be recreated in a gluten free form, John and I recently set out to create our own gluten free bread recipe for a submarine sandwich roll.

-We started with a package of my gluten free bread mix, (we had several bags of my sandwich bread mix in the freezer) which we mixed up and left to rise on the stove while we headed out to play at the park.
+We started with a package of my Gluten Free Sandwich Bread, (we had several bags of my sandwich bread mix in the freezer) which we mixed up and left to rise on the stove while we headed out to play at the park.
 When we arrived back home, the dough had reached the top of my large mixing bowl.

 Since I was making this up as I went, I decided not to do anything else to the bread (the path of least resistance!) and simply spooned it into some forms that John and I quickly threw together using aluminum foil.
 The forms were approximately 12 inches long and 3 – 4 inches wide, and one batch of dough filled made two foot-long sandwiches.
 Once the bread dough was in the forms, I didn’t smooth it out because I wanted to make sure that all of those fragile air pockets stayed in the bread.

 We then put the forms into a large baking dish, along with three ramekins that we filled with water.
 The ramekins kept the forms from sliding around in the baking dish, and the water increased the moisture in the oven , which helps the bread develop a good crust.
 We baked the bread at 350 for 40 minutes, and out came these wonderfully golden, crusty loaves.

 1. Grease the aluminum forms with butter or shortening to make the removal of the forms easier.